park-m/open-source-developer-portal/app/resources/facilitator-fee.md

 layout: twoColumn
 section: resources
 type: article
-title:  Facilitator Fee
+title:  "Facilitator fee"
 description: "As a platform, earn revenue by collecting a portion of the transfer amount on payments facilitated between two users."
 ---

-# Facilitator Fee
+# Facilitator fee

 The facilitator fee is a feature allowing for a flat rate amount to be removed from a payment as a fee, and sent to the creator of the Dwolla application.
 The fee does not affect the original payment amount, and exists as a separate Transfer resource with a unique transfer ID.